chef/monitoring-integration-automate/prometheus/Prometheus-Dashboard-Setup-and-Configuration.md

 + Postgresql Dashboard
 + System Dashboard

-# Dashboards in Graphana
+# Dashboards in Grafana
  Once dashboard objective are defined, dashboard can either be created or imported if already exist on the community.

 ## Creating a Dashboard

-The article provides detailed guidance to [create dashboard in Graphana with prometheus](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/create-dashboard/).
+The article provides detailed guidance to [create dashboard in Grafana with prometheus](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/create-dashboard/).

 This section will list down the steps to create a dashboard for Chef Automate HA component health dashboard.
 This dashboard will provide the :
  * status of load balancers for chef automate and chef infra servers in row 1